MemZ15/Vault-Ripper/README.md

-# 🧬 Kernel Cloaking & Access Control Driver
+# 🧬 Kernel Cloaking & Access Interception Driver

-This kernel-mode driver implements low-level manipulation of the Windows object manager to enforce selective access denial and cloak kernel objects from inspection.
-It leverages runtime kernel introspection, salted hash matching, and object table hijacking to dynamically control visibility and access at the OS level.
+A stealthy Windows kernel-mode driver that leverages low-level operating system internals to selectively block access to processes and drivers based on salted-hash signatures.
+Built with AV-evasion and forensic resilience in mind, it uses runtime resolution, memory-safe metadata cloning, and targeted object hook interception to minimize footprint and detection surface.

 ---

-## 🛠️ Functional Summary
+## 📌 Features

-- 🔍 **Dynamic Kernel Base Resolution**
+- **IDT-Based Kernel Base Resolution**
-  Resolves the base of `ntoskrnl.exe` at runtime via IDT traversal.

-- 🧱 **Object Type Hooking**
-  Intercepts access to processes and drivers by patching `OBJECT_TYPE` handlers.
+  Locates the `ntoskrnl.exe` base using the Interrupt Descriptor Table (IDT), avoiding traditional enumeration methods prone to AV detection.

+- **Dynamic Function Pointer Table**
+  Builds a secure runtime pointer table to internal kernel routines (`SeLocateProcessImageName`, memory allocation APIs, etc.), removing compile-time link dependencies.

+- **Selective Access Interception**
+  Hooks key object types at the kernel level:
+  - `Process`
+  - `Thread`
+  - `File`
+  - `Driver`
+  Enables rejection of handle creations/duplications/opens based on verified, salted hash lookups.

+- **Hash-Based Process & Driver Evaluation**
+  Image names are hashed using a case-insensitive salted hashing mechanism.
+These are compared against a hardcoded hash list (`AV_Hashes`) to allow or deny access operations in real time.

-- 🧬 **Driver Object Decoying**
+- **Driver Object Spoofing**
-  Creates synthetic driver objects from real metadata to confuse scanners.

-- 🧠 **Salted Hash Matching**
-  Obscures detection logic by relying on non-reversible, stable hashes.

-- 🧹 **Self-Cleaning Lifecycle**
-  Fully restores kernel structures and frees all allocations on exit.
+  Allocates a dummy `DRIVER_OBJECT` by cloning from a legitimate driver (e.g., `\Driver\spaceport`).
+This object is structurally valid, mountable, and safely used to redirect or camouflage inspection attempts.

+- **Safe Runtime Deactivation**
+  Hooks can be installed and removed gracefully.
+Execution delay is used post-load to allow system stabilization before unloading, ensuring a forensic-safe cleanup with minimal kernel residue.

 ---

-## 🧩 Technical Highlights

-### ⚡ IDT-Based Kernel Base Resolution

-   - Resolves kernel base address without relying on `PsLoadedModuleList` or export parsing.
-   - Utilizes Interrupt Descriptor Table introspection for stealth and reliability.
-   - Allows precise pointer resolution for internal kernel functions.

-### 🔐 Handle Creation Interception

-   - Hooks `OpenProcedure` in `OBJECT_TYPE` entries for `PsProcessType`, `IoDriverObjectType`.
-   - Intercepts handle requests and extracts the target's image name.
-   - Applies a salted, case-insensitive hashing mechanism.
-   - Compares against an internal blacklist (e.g., known AV or EDR modules).
-   - Denies access silently using `STATUS_ACCESS_DISABLED_BY_POLICY_DEFAULT`.

-### 🧊 Driver Cloaking via Metadata Reuse

-   - Selects a legitimate driver object (e.g., `\Driver\spaceport`) as a metadata donor.
-   - Duplicates its structure to create a valid, fake `DRIVER_OBJECT`.
-   - Ensures dispatch tables, section sizes, and list entries are consistent.
-   - Can be registered and exposed to mislead scanners or hide actual components.

-### 🧬 Hash-Based Identity Masking

-   - Replaces direct string comparisons with salted hashes of image names.
-   - All hashes are normalized (case-insensitive, trimmed to filename).
-   - Resistant to user-mode detection or brute-force enumeration.
-   - Supports fast matching for runtime policy enforcement.

-### ♻️ Clean Teardown

-   - Restores all hooked procedures and frees decoy objects.
-   - Prevents residual state in object manager or kernel memory.
-   - Ensures stability and safety across repeated load/unload cycles.
+### 🧷 Object Type Hooking

+The driver intercepts the following object initializers by modifying their type-specific `OpenProcedure` handlers:

+- `PsProcessType`
+- `PsThreadType`
+- `IoFileObjectType`
+- `IoDriverObjectType`

+This allows precise filtering of handle requests during creation, duplication, or opening phases, based on the calling context and target hash match.

 ---

-## ⚠️ Disclaimer

-This project is provided **strictly for educational and research purposes**.

-It demonstrates advanced kernel-level concepts such as:

-   - Object manager tampering
-   - Handle access mediation
-   - Metadata spoofing
-   - Runtime stealth tactics

-**Do not use this for malicious purposes.** Unauthorized interference with third-party software or evasion of endpoint protections is unethical and may be illegal.

-🧠 Use responsibly.
-Operate only in controlled environments.
-Respect local laws and system integrity.
+### 🧮 Salted Hashing Logic

+Process, thread, file, and driver image names are extracted using `SeLocateProcessImageName` or direct driver name parsing.
+Filenames are isolated, then hashed using a case-insensitive salted function to generate a unique identifier.
+The system avoids raw string comparisons entirely.

 ---

+### 🧬 Metadata Cloaking

+Metadata activity:
+- A known driver object is cloned into memory.
+- List pointers are copied.
+- Dispatch table, size, and name are preserved.
+- Original metadata is restored post-use.

+The cloned object behaves identically to the original without affecting system stability.

+---

+## 🚫 Disclaimer

+This project is intended for **educational and research purposes only**.
+It is not designed or supported for production use, malicious deployment, or use in circumventing protections in unauthorized ways.

+---

-## ✍️ Author Notes
+## 👤 Author Notes

 WIP